 As such, I will demonstrate the setup process for Asus routers specifically and then for DD-WRT and Tomato in general.

 5 Minutes Review time

-Installing Surfshark on DD-WRT Routers
+How to Install Surfshark on DD-WRT Routers

 DD-WRT is an open-source firmware that can be installed on many different types of routers.

 If your router doesn’t already have a DD-WRT firmware installed, you will have to flash it first.
 This article explains the flashing process in detail.
-You must also make sure your router supports DD-WRT firmware, which you find here.
+You must also make sure your router supports DD-WRT firmware, which you will find here.

 When you’re done with setting up DD-WRT on your router, follow the steps below to configure Surfshark: